Dairy Overload and the two Dairy Allergies

 Cow’s milk affects about one in 50 children.
 However, almost half outgrow their intolerance, or allergy by eight years (with some children doing so earlier than this from what I have witnessed with my families) and about 80% by the time they are 16 years old.6 Under the advisement of a dietician or paediatrician, the introduction of dairy back into a child’s diet may be prescribed by using what is known as the ‘milk ladder.’
 You can see a version of this here, but it is very important to have a reliable diagnosis and guidance from a specialist before reintroducing milk.
 A paediatrician or registered dietician are suggested for this.

-To finish of this article I would like to also make it very clear that Lactose Overload and Lactose Intolerance are completely different to Dairy Overload, Dairy Intolerance, and Dairy Allergy.
-The last three are all about the two proteins in dairy, whereas the former two are about the lactose in dairy, or in another source of food that has lactose and the symptoms of these are different.
+To finish of this article I would like to also make it very clear that Lactose Overload and Lactose Intolerance are completely different to Dairy Overload, and the two forms of Dairy Allergy.
+The last three are all about the two proteins in dairy, with Dairy Overload additionally being about fat content, whereas the former two are about the lactose in dairy, or in another source of food that has lactose and the symptoms of these are different.
 Additionally Lactose Intolerance is actually very rare, and one of the most outstanding symptoms for this is failing to thrive.
 So if you child is putting on weight, then they do not have Lactose Intolerance, but may however still be experiencing Lactose Overload.
 You can read more about this here.

 If you believe your child is suffering with any of the effects of dairy, please do consult your doctor, paediatrician or a dietician.
 But if they suggest soy formula, err on the side of caution and avoid this.